 First, I needed a cell discharger to test the capacity of my scavenged cells.

 Then, I needed a way to weld them together to build the pack.

 After charging all the cells in my BMS initially, I realized I would need to do so a second time to get good capacity numbers.
 That prompted building a 10 cell charger.

-I've already worked out the drivetrain by cannibalizing two Razor scooters I got off Craigslist for $24.
-The scooter rear wheels were 'turned' to free the sprocket mounting hub from the wheel, a groove cut in my mountain board wheels, and the two were joined x2.
-The entire process was captured on video, but needs a lot of editing..
+The drivetrain was constructed by cannibalizing two Raz0r scooters I got off Craigslist for $24.
+The scooter rear wheels were 'turned' to free the sprocket mounting hub from the solid urethane wheel, a corresponding circular groove was cut in my mountain board wheels, and the two were glued together x2.
+The entire process was captured on video, but it *still* needs a lot of editing.

-For the hand control I've decided to adapt an aftermarket Wii Nunchuck.
+For the hand control I decided to adapt an aftermarket Wii Nunchuck.
 They have an I2C interface, which I already have talking to a 3.3v Arduino Pro Mini.
 Using the 3.3v version allows me to directly power the NRF24L01 module I intend to use to talk to the board.
 The plan for the control protocol is to just send everything the Wii Nunchuck produces, with a prefix (to key the board to the controller).
 I may scale down the accelerometer data if it proves to be too much.
-There was originally going to be a small OLED display in the remote (it is clear/blue), but I think I destroyed it trying to desolder the pin headers it came with.
-Two of the traces lifted and I haven't gotten it working again yet.
+There is a small OLED display in the remote (it is clear/blue), but I have nothing to send to it yet.